-Important: Do not operate the engine without the air-cleaner assembly; extreme engine damage will occur.
+Important: Do not operate the engine without the air filter assembly; extreme engine damage will occur.

-- Set the Dyna-Clutch lever to the STOP position, shut off the engine, and wait for all moving parts to stop. - 2.
-Disconnect the wire from the spark plug. - Remove the nut that secures the air-cleaner cover (Figure 16 Box A).
+- 1. Set the Dyna-Clutch lever to the Stop position, stop the engine, and wait for all moving parts to stop. - 2.
+Disconnect the wire from the spark plug. - 3.
+Remove the nut that secures the air cleaner cover (Figure 16 Box A).